 Horchata (or Orxata as it is called in the Catalan) is a popular non-alcoholic drink from Valencia, Spain, which is popular throughout the country.
 Do not confuse it with horchata from Mexico or Central America, since there is a difference, although they look similarly like milkshakes.

 What Is Horchata?

 There is confusion over what horchata is made of mainly because there are two types.
 There is a rice-based horchata, which is a popular drink in Mexico and other parts of Latin America, and horchata in Spain that is made of water, sugar, and tiger nuts.
 Spanish horchata has a uniquely different taste than the Latin American version, which tastes more like rice pudding.

-In Cordoba, an almond variety is popular, particularly in the summer months.
-Look out for 'horchata de almendras' around the city.
+In Cordoba, Spain, an almond variety is popular, particularly in the summer months.
+This is called horchata de almendras.

-Horchata also comes prepackaged, but it tastes nothing like the homemade version.
+Horchata also comes prepackaged in stores, but it tastes nothing like the homemade version.

-To be honest though, with ingredients as simple as they are, there is little difference between cafeterias that sell horchata.
-As long as it is cold and made on site (as opposed to bottled), it will be as good as any other.
+Since there is very little variety of ingredients, there is barely any difference between the horchatas that you can get from one cafeteria to another.
+As long as it is cold and made fresh, on-site, it will be as good as any other.

 Sweet pastries that are made to be dunked in your horchata beverage are called fartons.
 Longer than lady's fingers, these elongated, sugar-glazed pastries are very sweet.
 They are made of flour, milk, sugar, oil, and eggs.